raymondpattend/raymondpattend/README.md

 ## &#x270d; About Myself

-I'm Raymond.
-A freelancer, Java Developer, and animal lover.
+Heyo, I'm Raymond.

-Discord: Raymond#0001 269262067503071232

-I've worked for PurplePrison, BridgerLand, and XinCraft!
+I develop professional software programs for thousands of people as a passion.

 If you need a professional developer, send me a message.
+Raymond#0001 on Discord, raymond@reflexian.com through email.

 ## &#x1f4c8; GitHub Stats